Multi-view Correlation-aware Network Traffic Detection on Flow Hypergraph: Experiment

 We can observe that as the number of packets $n$ increases from 10 to 40, the framework performance steadily improves, but beyond 40 packets, there is no further improvement in performance.
 This is because typical traffic flows contain no more than 40 packets, and when more packets are required, we fill the sequences with empty packets, resulting in meaningless data that negatively affects framework performance.
 As for the number of payload byte $m$, we find that with the same number of packets $n$, shorter payload byte information is more conducive to identifying different types of flows.
 This is because not all packets in flows carry payload data, and using too many bytes may introduce significant noise, degrading the detection ability.
 Therefore, considering both framework efficiency and performance, we select this setting ($n = 40$, $m = 16$) as the final experimental parameters.

 Furthermore, to investigate the impact of the multi-view feature extractor on the framework's performance, we design an ablation study across different views.
 Specifically, we sequentially remove single or multiple views from the framework and evaluate the model's performance changes on five datasets, as shown in Table ~\ref{tab: Abaltion_mv1} and ~\ref{tab: Abaltion_mv_2}.
 The experimental results demonstrate that removing any view leads to a performance degradation, while the multi-view approach significantly outperforms the single-view approach in most cases.
-This indicates that the multi-view feature extractor effectively captures diverse information from traffic data, and its multi-channel architecture plays a critical role in enhancing the framework's performance.
+This observation underscores the significance of deeply analyzing features such as packet size, transmission direction, payload patterns, and interaction behaviors in network traffic, all of which play a crucial role in enhancing the performance of detection frameworks.
+In particular, payload information is essential for capturing application-layer semantics and user behavior.
+Results show that removing the payload-related feature channels (\ie the CNN branch) leads to a significant performance drop across multiple datasets, further confirming the indispensability of payload information in improving traffic detection accuracy under complex network conditions.
+Finally, when using only the multi-view feature extraction module (MFE) for traffic detection (\ie \model Only MFE), the model still achieves relatively competitive performance, further emphasizing the effectiveness of this module.